sohale/mehr32/README.md

 Note that this was not written in C++ ISO standards.
 It is using macros which are now discouraged in current C++ standards.

 ### History:
-Based on an earlier project previous year 1999 [ohale/jMusic](https://github.com/sohale/jMusic)
+* Based on an earlier project previous year 1999 [sohale/jMusic](https://github.com/sohale/jMusic)
+* 2000: Presented as BSc final project at UI
+* Further extentions: VST plugin, Live Microphone input, granular synthesis
+* FPGA implementation (2002?): SPDIF input and output fully implemented.
+See [^The-FPGA-version]

 ### Todo:
 Rewrite and refactor using C++ templates.